jillianfritzslater/Derive-README.md/README.md

 <br>
 -The site is useful because it can direct users to their music, merchandise or tour dates depending on what the user is interested in; in my case, I used the website to look at their tour dates, which then directed me to where I could purchase a ticket.
 <br>
-The one thing I would change about this website would be the size of the video at the top of the page, it seemed unecessary and gave me more to scroll past when looking for my desired information.
+-The one thing I would change about this website would be the size of the video at the top of the page, it seemed unecessary and gave me more to scroll past when looking for my desired information.

 ---